sagemath/sage/HANDLING_VIOLATIONS.md

   the committee may issue a “mandatory cooling off period”.

-- A permanent or temporary ban from some or all Sage spaces (mailing lists, github, etc.).
+- A permanent or temporary ban from some or all Sage spaces (mailing lists, GitHub, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.